robin-raymond/zax.io/memory-allocation.md

 }
 ````

-#### Implicit ownership vs explicit ownership transfer
+#### Implicit unique vs explicit own transfer

-Implicitly `own` pointers cannot be transferred to explicitly `own` pointers (or `discard`, `collect`, `strong`, or `weak` pointer declarations).
+Implicit `unique` pointers cannot be transferred explicitly to `own` pointers (or `discard`, `collect`, `strong`, or `weak` pointer declarations).

 Enforcement of explicit ownership is done for these reasons:
-* ensures the programmer acknowledges the additional data type overhead needed to track the originating allocator is acceptable (implicit `own` pointers do not require additional space overhead although additional code overhead is created for the automatic pointer destruction and deallocation)
+* ensures the programmer acknowledges the additional data type overhead needed to track the originating allocator is acceptable (implicit `unique` pointers do not require additional control block overhead although additional code overhead is created for the automatic pointer destruction and deallocation)
 * ensures any transfer of ownership was done knowingly rather than accidentally

 ````zax